Syngenta seen opening up after source says Monsanto boosts offer

-ZURICH Syngenta AG, the Swiss agricultural chemicals maker, was seen opening up more than 7 percent after a source said Monsanto Co. had sweetened its takeover offer, according to premarket indicators in Zurich.
+ZURICH Syngenta AG SYNN.VX, the Swiss agricultural chemicals maker, was seen opening up more than 7 percent after a source said Monsanto Co.
+(MON.N) had sweetened its takeover offer, according to premarket indicators in Zurich.

 U.S.-based Monsanto increased its offer to buy Syngenta to around $47 billion, or 470 Swiss francs ($503.70) per share from 449 francs per share previously, a person familiar with the matter said on Monday.